SURI Toothbrush review: How 2.0 fixed my biggest issue

 My dentists have always recommended Sonicare and Oral-B, but over the past few years, they have been happy with the cleanliness of my teeth when using SURI.

 Every few weeks of brushing with SURI, I find that I need to use their second cleaning mode – the polish mode.
 It feels a little stronger than the default mode and provides a deeper clean for my teeth.
-After using this mode, my teeth get that extra squeaky clean feeling.
+After using this mode, my teeth get that extra squeaky-clean feeling.

 The toothbrush bristles stay pretty strong for around 2 to 3 months.
 But if you are like me and put too much pressure on your teeth when brushing, then you may find the bristles become less effective at cleaning after 1-2 months.

-Cleaning power is where most other eco-friendly electric toothbrushes have fallen flat – they either didn’t have the power necessary to clean my teeth effectively or the brush itself was too soft.
+Cleaning power is where most other eco-friendly electric toothbrushes have fallen flat – they either didn’t have the power necessary to clean my teeth effectively, or the brush itself was too soft.
 SURI has pulled this off well!

 A new Sunset Bloom pink SURI toothbrush - SURI Toothbrush review image